If those tiles could talk! The remains of Queen Caroline’s bath in Greenwich Park

 For more of Metro Girl’s history posts, click here.

-Posted on 3 June 2018, in Architecture, History, London and tagged Blackheath, Georgian architecture, Greenwich, history, london, Queen Caroline.
+Posted on 3 Jun 2018, in Architecture, History, London and tagged derelict, Georgian, Greenwich, history, King George III, King George IV, Queen Caroline, ruins.
 Bookmark the permalink.
 Comments Off on If those tiles could talk!
 The remains of Queen Caroline’s bath in Greenwich Park.